 And, at the same time, crises and disasters can be the catalyst to a better way of being.
 Human nature compels compassion, connection, and generosity in times of tragedy.
 That’s a good thing.

-Everyone sees the needs when disaster strikes.
+So it might be fair to say that everyone sees the needs when disaster strikes.
 But the needs–and the cracks–remain long after the initial spike in attention, giving, and volunteering die down.
 Greater introspection is both possible and necessary to fix the real problems and decrease the likelihood of re-living the same crises.

 PACE partnered with CSR Communications to develop a tool meant to guide discussion of the role civil society institutions play in disasters and crises.
 With funders—specifically foundations—as its primary audience, this conversation starter challenges us all to expand our understanding of “disaster,” rethink how to support civil society institutions during disaster response and re-imagine the role those institutions could play in strengthening civic and community health in recovery, mitigation, and preparedness.
 It prompts this by inviting foundations to: